 - Highlight mechanisms for health care systems to address institutional bias and racism inherent in cancer care for communities of color and establish measures to track progress.

-Participating sites will receive ongoing tailored 1:1 technical assistance and participate in group learning opportunities that support peer-to-peer exchange, discussions of challenges, and exchange of best practices.
-Throughout the initiative, CHCS will distill lessons from the participating sites and publicly share emerging best practices for health care systems and communities of color to co-create solutions to address health disparities.
+These sites received tailored one-on-one technical assistance and participated in group learning opportunities that supported peer-to-peer exchange, discussions of challenges, and exchange of best practices.
+Throughout the initiative, CHCS also distilled lessons from the participating sites and publicly shared emerging best practices for health care systems and communities of color to co-create solutions to address health disparities.